 Timing is everything.

-Ceeg22 Premium Member 20 days ago
+Ceeg22 Premium Member about 2 months ago

 I first heard of it only a couple of years ago.
 Rabbit is very unlikely to be the first word out of my mouth when I wake up in the morning